harrisonlab/Metabarcoding_projects/README.md

 ```

 The bit below is a bit rubbish - working on a speed improvement
+The first bit may be useful for looking for adapter sequence contamination.
 ```shell
 #this is slow as a slow thing (about 2 minutes per sample! - the old method was roughly 100 times faster)
 counter=0